BDmajora/SimpleBlockMod/README.md

   + 24 blocks now have slabs to go along with them
 * More Stairs
   + 20 blocks now have stairs to go along with them
-* Pumpkin Pie
-  + Acts like a cake with only 4 slices
 * Steel Door and Steel Trapdoor
   + Work like iron versions but with full blast resistance
 * Nuggets